 - Heat the vegetable oil in a pot.

 - Add the onion slices and cook over medium-low heat, covered and with occasional stirring, until soft and lightly browned.

 - Add the garlic, continue cooking for another minute then add the meat.
 Season lightly with salt and pepper.
 Stir.

 - Turn up the heat.
 Pour in the broth and bring to the boil.
 Add the sliced baby corn, lower the heat and simmer for ten minutes.

 - Taste the broth.
 Season with more salt and pepper, if needed.

-- Add the Chinese broccoli stems and crisp fried onions.
+- Add the Chinese broccoli stems and crisp fried shallots.
 Simmer for another five to seven minutes.